ememos/Tutorial/README.md

-Tutorial for Opensource Contibution Academy
+Tutorial for MemOS Project
 -------------------------------------------

-This repository is used to publish various example codes and documents for Opensource Contribution Academy.
+This repository is used to publish various example codes and documents for MemOS project.

- - MemOS Project